-EIT Law imposes a withholding tax for any dividends to be distributed by an FIE to its immediate holding company outside of China, if such immediate holding company is considered a non-resident enterprise without any establishment or place within China or if the received dividends have no connection with the establishment or place of such immediate holding company within China, unless such immediate holding company's jurisdiction of incorporation has a tax treaty with China that provides for a different withholding arrangement.
+EIT Law imposes a withholding tax for any dividends to be distributed by FIE to its immediate holding company outside of China, if such immediate holding company is considered a non-resident enterprise without any establishment or place within China or if the received dividends have no connection with the establishment or place of such immediate holding company within China, unless such immediate holding company's jurisdiction of incorporation has a tax treaty with China that provides for a different withholding arrangement.
 All FIEs are subject to the withholding tax from January 1, 2008.

 The current dividend policy approved by the Company's Board of Directors allows the Company to distribute PRC earnings offshore only if the Company does not have to pay dividend tax.
 Accordingly, the Company does not intend to have its PRC subsidiaries distribute any undistributed profits of such subsidiaries to their direct overseas parent companies, but rather intends that such profits will be permanently reinvested in such subsidiaries to further expand their business in the PRC.
-As of December 31, 2013, the Company did not record any withholding tax on the retained earnings of its FIEs in the PRC.
-Aggregate undistributed earnings of the Group's entities located in the PRC that are available for distribution to the Company as of December 31, 2012 and 2013 are approximately RMB304.4 million and RMB542.3 million (US\$89.6 million), respectively.
-The amount of the unrecognized deferred tax liability on the permanently reinvested earnings was RMB30.4 million and RMB54.2 million (US\$9.0 million) as of December 31, 2012 and 2013, 2012 and 2013,
+As of December 31, 2014, the Company did not record any withholding tax on the retained earnings of its FIEs in the PRC.
+Aggregate undistributed earnings of the Group's entities located in the PRC that are available for distribution to the Company as of December 31, 2013 and 2014 are approximately RMB542.3 million and RMB838.1 million (US\$135.1 million), respectively.
+The amount of the unrecognized deferred tax liability on the permanently reinvested earnings was RMB54.2 million and RMB83.8 million (US\$13.5 million) as of December 31, 2013 and 2014, respectively.